google/rekall/docs/Manual/Plugins/Windows/PsXview.md

 Rekall implements a number of methods for discovering processes.
 Malware attempts to hide processes by making them harder to detect.
-In order to easily see which method reveals which process, the **psxview** plugin lists all processes and the methods that reveals them.
+In order to easily see which method reveals which process, the **psxview** plugin lists all processes and the methods that reveal them.

 ### Notes